 How to help your child if he is drooling excessively:

-Therapeutic interventions for excessive drooling might include the following:
+Therapeutic interventions might include the following:

 - Increasing oral-sensory awareness to help your child better assess when his face or mouth is wet.